digitsensitive/phaser3-typescript/src/games/coin-runner/coin-runner.md

-You will learn how to create and initialize the core class Phaser.Game and if you have a deeper look into the GameConfig object you will see all the parameters you can choose when setting-up your Phaser.Game Instance.
+You will learn how to create and initialize the core class Phaser.Game and if you have a deeper look into the GameConfig object you will see all the parameters you can choose when setting-up your Phaser.Game Instance (see further reading).

 Next you will create your first Phaser.Scene and load up your game objects from separate files.
 Each object in this game will be of type Phaser.GameObjects.Image.